galdor/erl-jsv/doc/handbook.md

 - Objects: the canonical form is an Erlang map.
 For each member:
   - If the key is part of the set of keys defined by a `members` constraint, it is converted to an atom; if not, it is converted to a binary.
-  - If the definition contains a `value_type` constraint or if the key is part of the set of keys defined by a `members` constraint, the value is converted to its canonical version; if not, it is unaffected by canonicalization.
+  - If the definition contains a `value` constraint or if the key is part of the set of keys defined by a `members` constraint, the value is converted to its canonical version; if not, it is unaffected by canonicalization.

 Other values are unaffected by canonicalization.